 Be aware that some sprinkles are not vegan.
-It the ingredients contain an item called confectioner’s glaze or shellac, it is made of “bug juices” or secretions.
-I buy this vegan brand of sprinkles on Amazon all the time.
-They have some pretty cute sprinkle combos too!
+If the ingredients contain an item called confectioner’s glaze or shellac, it is made of “bug juices” or secretion.
+So read the ingredients and decide if this is against your ethics or not.

 What?
 Vanilla isn’t vegan?
 How could that be?
 Well, as long as you buy “pure vanilla” or “vanilla extract” then you are fine.
 Vanilla products labeled “imitation vanilla” or “vanilla flavor” might be made from beaver anal glands.
 Luckily, that is not so common anymore!
 I only mention it because that info might be circulating around the blogosphere.
 Here is an article that explains more from veganfaqs.com.

 A round-up of the best easy vegan brownies from Veggie Fun Kitchen: